jordan-yee/kakoune-plugin-quick-dev/README.md

 > the little bit of discipline and know-how required to do that unlocks a
 > drastically improved development experience.

-TODO:
+**TODO:**
+- [ ] Separate scratchpad and reference files?
+- [ ] Custom script management
-- [ ] Include examples of how to make different kakscript constructs reloadable for easy reference.
+    - [ ] Export contents of the scratchpad to a new script file
+    - [ ] Add filepaths to a list to quickly open/reload them with quick-dev mappings

 ## Commands